f5devcentral/access-labs/class1/module1/lab2.rst

 Task 4: Profile/Policies
 ------------------------
 Profiles and Policies are where we begin to learn about what makes APM function.
 In order for APM functions to be added to a Virtual server we need to create Access Profiles and Policies.
-These entities take all the components we will look at below and put them in a logical flow.
-These entities are things like login pages, authentication, single sign on and endpoint checks.
+These entities take all the components we will look at below and put them in a logical flow through the Visual Policy Editor (VPE).
+These entities are things like login pages, authentication, single sign on methods and endpoint checks.
 To being we have to create an Access Profile.
 Within that profile we create a per session policy.
 When that is completed we attach that profile to a Virtual Server.

+..
+Note::  You can associate one Access Profile (which includes a per-session policy) and one per-request policy per virtual server.

 #.
 From the left menu go to **Access** --> **Profiles/Policies** --> **Access Profiles (Per-Session Policies)**

+The per-session policy runs when a client initiates a session.
+(A per-session policy is also known as an access policy.)
+Depending on the actions you include in the access policy, it can authenticate the user and perform other actions that populate session variables with data for use throughout the session.

 #.
 Click on the Create button on the far right

 +----------------------+---------------------------+----------------------------------+